Bsmit4315/myStory/README.md

-# # Project 1 - *Name of App Here*
+# # Project 1 - *MyStory*

-Submitted by: **Your Name Here**
+Submitted by: **Bryson Smith**

-**Name of your app** is an app that introduces ...
-[TODO]
+**myStory** is an app that introduces ... wolverine and various parts of his life.

-Time spent: **X** hours spent in total
+Time spent: **6** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] Users are able to see a customized app icon and launch screen
+- [] Users are able to see a customized app icon and launch screen
-- [ ] Your app should work for any screen size and orientation using AutoLayout constraints
+- [] Your app should work for any screen size and orientation using AutoLayout constraints
-  - [ ] Mark here if you will demostrate auto layout implemention as horizontal rotation or different phone size or both, then erase this text
+  - [] Mark here if you will demostrate auto layout implemention as horizontal rotation or different phone size or both, then erase this text
 - [ ] Users are able to see at least 3 context items
 - [ ] Users are able to tap into each context item and see detail view
 - [ ] Detail view contains information about each item (title, description, picture if applicable, etc.)